ljunggren/boozang-docs/README.md

 ## Only web

 Boozang support only testing web and hybrid applications.
 There are plenty of good tools to test native and desktop applications in the market, and we will be happy to recommend some.
-When doing testing across web and native/desktop, we recommend driving the tests on the web over Boozang, while driving the other tests over another tool.
+When doing testing across web and native/desktop, we recommend driving the tests on the web over Boozang while driving the other tests over another tool.
 Boozang has excellent support to read data from external sources and is designed to be able to have a source of truth outside the tool.

 ###### No tests are driven from the Cloud

 Boozang doesn´t currently drive your tests from the Cloud.
 The Boozang technology allows us to host your tests and allow you to drive them locally from your browser.
-This has the benefits that we can operate behind your company firewall without any problem.
-It also means that you can host the test data locally, and serve it up to your local web browser.
+This has the benefit that we can operate behind your company firewall without any problem.
+It also means that you can host the test data locally and serve it up to your local web browser.

 As our test runner is open source and can be used and modified freely, we welcome companies and Cloud testing providers to do so, and we welcome serious partnership proposals.

 ## Limited BI

-Long-term we will expand our reporting capability and business intelligence functions.
-As we expose our reports in both JSON and HTML, and fully support integration over REST or via our test-runner (DIY), we are welcoming you to integrate into your Business Intelligence system of choice, and for you to see Boozang as one source of insights among many.
+Long-term, we will expand our reporting capability and business intelligence functions.
+As we expose our reports in both JSON and HTML, and fully support integration over REST or via our test-runner (DIY), we are welcoming you to integrate into your Business Intelligence system of choice and for you to see Boozang as one source of insights among many.

 ## Frequent Maintenance Releases

 We do nightly maintenance releases frequently, sometimes as often as once per week.
-All paying subscribers will be notified when this release takes place, but often they are done 10 pm - 1 am EST during Sundays (this time-slot works for both European and American customers, and amounts to a maximum of 30 seconds of service down-time).
+All paying subscribers will be notified when this release takes place, but often they are done 10 pm - 1 am EST during Sundays (this timeslot works for both European and American customers and amounts to a maximum of 30 seconds of service down-time).
 This means that we generally can provide less than a one-week turnaround on bugs reported by our customers.